jordanbell2357/how-to/openvpn-2.md

 /home/openvpn/EasyRSA-3.2.4/pki/reqs/openvpn-as.req
 ```

-## Send CSR from S to R and impport
+## Send CSR from S to R and import

 We view the certificate signing request